top of page

 She cares more about fit than school prestige, having helped students gain admission to 125+ various colleges and universities ranging the entire scope of type and selectivity.
 She is a member of NCDA (career development), HECA (education planning) and GPACAC (admission counseling).

-Formerly, Terrie was an education nonprofit director collaborating with Tulsa Public Schools District to innovate in advisory and extended day programming.
+Formerly, Terrie was an education nonprofit director collaborating with Tulsa Public Schools District to innovate in Advisory and Extended Day programming.
 She has also been Associate Director of a selective youth development program; a university admissions counselor, academic advisor, and student affairs officer; and an English teacher in Spain and China.
 The golden thread connecting all of these roles is student development.

 A fun, college-related fact: Terrie met her husband at Syracuse as a rising sophomore during living-learning community Resident Advisor training.